 MUSCAT, Oman, 18th February, 2012: Businesses in the Oman have seen a rapid proliferation of employee-owned mobile devices such as smartphones, tablets, and of course, laptops.
 Smartphone penetration in the region is already at 47% and is set to further rise to 70% by the end of 2016.
 Industry experts in their predictions on the top IT trends for the year have hailed 2012 to be the year of BYOD (Bring-Your-Own-Device) and enterprises are encouraging employees to embrace this trend.

 Stephan Berner, managing director at help AG, a strategic information security consulting specialist in the Middle East, says that BYOD offers a number of benefits- the shift of operational expenses to the employee, with the worker bearing the cost of hardware, voice and data services and other related expenses; round the clock connectivity; and plain employee satisfaction.
 Also, given that the devices are not subject to slow upgrade cycles and infrastructure upgrade policies, they tend to be more cutting- edge allowing the enterprise to avail of the latest features and capabilities.

-The problem enterprises face today is how to give their employees both flexibility and mobility, while securing the enterprise.
+The problem enterprises face today is how to give their employees both flexibility and advised to mobility, while securing the enterprise.

 Be Malware Aware